stepanataccolade/docsv2/sources/pipelines/resources.md

   source:
     name : "test-dcl"                       #required
 ```
-The above YML when added to `shippable.resources.yml` will create a resource of
-type `dclCluster` with the name `env-test`.
-It is using an integration `avinci-dcl`
+This will create a resource of type `dclCluster` with the name `env-test`.
+It is
-which is the name of the integration defined, [learn more here](#integration).
-The
+using an integration `avinci-dcl` which is the name of the integration defined,
-cluster name is `test-dcl`.
+[learn more here](#integration).
+The cluster name is `test-dcl`.

 ### YML properties
 ```
 name: string
 ```